 1. What are Bluestone pavers made of?

-2. Where Bluestone pavers are suitable to use?
+2. Where are Bluestone pavers suitable to use?

-An appropriate paver to use for your courtyard, patio or even poolside.
-Bluestone pavers also come in accessory products, like natural organic shaped stepping stones that can transcend simple walking paths into exciting focal points.
+These include natural organic shaped stepping stones that can transcend simple walking paths into exciting focal points.

 Bluestone pavers mainly come in Sawn, Sawn & Honed and Flamed finishes.

 So let’s take a look at them individually:

 - Sawn finishes have sawn marks on the surface of the stone.

 This type of finish highlights the grey tones throughout the stone and gives it an enviable character throughout.